Convex clustering via $\ell_1$ fusion penalization: Introduction

 \section{Introduction}

 Clustering is one of the most popular statistical techniques for unsupervised classification and taxonomy detection \citep{Hartigan-75,Kaufman-09}.
 One serious limitation of the traditional methods, such as $k$-means, is the non-convexity of the corresponding optimization problems.
-However, several convex clustering algorithms have been proposed in recent years \citep{Xu-04,Bach-08,Chi-13}.
-Speed and scalability of these algorithms make them increasingly popular for cluster analysis of modern massive datasets.
-These approaches are based on convex relaxations of the traditional non-convex clustering criteria, however, they do not naturally inherit the statistical consistency properties associated with the traditional methods.
-Here we study the large sample behavior of one such popular convex clustering framework, which is based on an~$\ell_1$ fusion penalty \citep{Hocking11}.
+Recently, several convex clustering algorithms have been proposed \citep{Xu-04,Bach-08,Chi-13}.
+Speed and scalability of these algorithms make them increasingly popular for cluster analysis of massive modern datasets.
+These approaches use convex relaxations of the traditional non-convex clustering criteria, however, they do not naturally inherit the statistical properties associated with the original methods.
+Here we study the large sample behavior of a popular convex clustering framework that is based on an~$\ell_1$ fusion penalty \citep{Hocking11}.

-Consider the problem of clustering~$n$ observations, $\xx_1,\ldots,\xx_n$, which are sampled from a Euclidean space, $\RR^p$.
+Consider the problem of clustering~$n$ observations, $\xx_1,\ldots,\xx_n$, which are sampled from a Euclidean space, $\RR^d$.
 The well-studied $k$-means approach \citep{Macqueen-67, Hartigan-78, Pollard-81,Pollard-82,Jain-10} is based on minimizing the within cluster sum of squares, $\sum_{i=1}^n\Vert \xx_i - \bm{\alpha}_i \Vert_2^2$, with respect to the cluster centroids, $\bm{\alpha}_1,\ldots,\bm{\alpha}_n$, under the restriction that the number of distinct cluster centroids is at most~$k$.
 This restriction can be viewed as an~$\ell_0$ constraint on the centroids.
 Motivated by the Lasso and its variants \citep{Tibshirani-96,Tibshirani-05b}, which successfully use the~$\ell_1$ constraint as a surrogate for the NP-hard $\ell_0$ constraint, \cite{Hocking11} consider the following modification of the $k$-means clustering criterion: